google/santa/Docs/details/logs.md

 If you are building Santa yourself and using the macOS 10.12+ SDKs, Santa's logs will be sent to ULS.

 Work is currently underway to bypass ASL and ULS altogether, allowing Santa to continue logging to `/var/db/santa/santa.log`.
-It also will make available other types of logging like Protocol Buffer logs.
+This change will also allow us to add alternative logging formats, like Protocol Buffer or JSON.

 ##### KEXT Logging

 Streaming logs from the santa-driver KEXT does not work properly.
-Logs are generated, but they will be garbled and show inaccurate data.
+Logs are generated but they will likely be garbled or show inaccurate data.

 Instead, `show` can be used to view the santa-driver KEXT logs: